-

 Being Seen

-Being Seen is a contemporary art exhibition featuring four Detroit-based artists, Joyce Jeffrey, Tia Nichols, April Anue Shipp, and Cara Marie Young.
+Being Seen was a contemporary art exhibition featuring four Detroit-based artists, Joyce Jeffrey, Tia Nichols, April Anue Shipp, and Cara Marie Young.

-Being Seen is a contemporary art exhibition that explores issues of exposure, vulnerability, and beauty, with a specific focus on the strength of women who allow themselves to be seen for who they are.
+The exhibition explored issues of exposure, vulnerability, and beauty, with a specific focus on the strength of women who allow themselves to be seen for who they are.